 The Riverside County GIS website indicates that the subject site is located within a zone of low liquefaction susceptibility.
 In addition, the subsurface conditions encountered at the boring locations are not considered to be conducive to liquefaction.
-These conditions consist of moderate to high strength younger and older native alluvial soils and no evidence of a long-term groundwater table within the depths explored by the borings.
+These conditions consist of moderate to high strength alluvial soils underlain by bedrock, with no evidence of a long-term groundwater table within the depths explored by the borings.
 Based on these considerations, liquefaction is not considered to be a design concern for this project.